willowtreeapps/Hyperion-iOS/README.md

 ## Third-Party Plugins
 Calling all developers!!!
 Be one of the first to create a third-party plugin.
-Follow the plugin creation guide and let us know what you make!
+The plugin creation guide is a work in progress, but if you are feeling ambitious you can reference the plugins we have already created along with our [documentation](https://willowtreeapps.github.io/Hyperion-iOS/).

 ## How To Show Hyperion Plugin List
 Once Hyperion is integrated into your app, simply shake your phone.